surrealdb/surrealdb/lib/fuzz/README.md

 which means as a single thread.
 If you would like to speed fuzzing up we can make use of all cores, and use a dictionary file. e.g.
 ```
-# -fork: Run N seperate process fuzzing in parralell in this case we
+# -fork: Run N separate process fuzzing in parallel in this case we
 #        use nproc to match the number of processors on our local
 #        machine.
 # -dict: Make use the fuzzer specific dictionary file.